-Note: Number of students (row percentage in brackets)

-reported that they learned a great deal from this course (Table 3B).
+A large percentage of students agreed that the instructor was successful in providing an environment that stimulated independent thinking (88%), and that the ideas in the course were effectively summarized (85%).
+Furthermore, 81% of the students reported that they learned a great deal from this course (Table 3B).
 In distance learning, communication of results also plays an important role.
 Nearly all students were satisfied with being informed about their progress.
-Clearly, by the dimensions measured here, most students were satisfied with the delivery and content of the Web-based course.
+Clearly, by the dimensions measured here, most students were satisfied with the delivery and content of the web-based course.

-Web vs. Classroom Student Satisfaction
+Web versus Classroom Student Satisfaction

 Five additional items were recorded relating to various aspects of a course.
 These items were anchored with a four-point Likert scale.
 One additional item addressing the overall satisfaction levels was also included in the EOS survey.
-For the Web students, these six items were included in the EOS survey.
+For the web students, these six items were included in the EOS survey.
 Separate surveys containing only these six items were administered at the end of the semester to classroom students.

 A majority of students felt positively about the course they are taking (Table 4).
 Table 4 also shows that a higher percentage of the students taking the traditional courses express stronger agreement (Table 4A).
 These findings are also consistent with the overall satisfaction level (Table 4B).
-Students enrolled in the traditional courses are more satisfied with their experience in the course than those enrolled in the Web-based course.
+Students enrolled in the traditional courses are more satisfied with their experience in the course than those enrolled in the web-based course.

 Satisfaction and experience of both groups of students is important from all perspectives.
-For institutions to provide comparable learning experiences on the Web, it is necessary to understand and implement good practices for distance education.
+For institutions to provide comparable learning experiences on the web, it is necessary to understand and implement good practices for distance education.
 At the same time, it is important to see if tools and techniques geared towards distance learning could also be successfully used in a more efficient manner in a traditional classroom setting.
-The next section presents some additional results exploring this topic.